telamonian/TotT/TotT/README.md

 ## Installation

 ### Quick start
+_Not sure if this would work...
+I used python2_
 To set up a development environment quickly, first install Python 3.
 It comes with virtualenv built-in.
 So create a virtual env by: